Jesse Collings: Member of Parliament

 He was Liberal Member of Parliament (MP) for Ipswich from 1880 until he was unseated on petition in April 1886, and then for Birmingham Bordesley from 1886 until 1918 (until 1912 as a Liberal Unionist, when the party was wound up, thereafter as a Conservative).

 On Chamberlain's recommendation, Collings served in Gladstone's administration as Parliamentary Secretary to the Local Government Board in 1886, although at a reduced salary.
 Collings joined the Liberal Unionist group set up by Chamberlain in 1886 as a result of the split with the Gladstonian Liberals over Ireland.
-Collings served in Salisbury's government as Under-Secretary of State for the Home Department from 1895–1902.
+Collings served in Salisbury's government as Under-Secretary of State for the Home Department from 1895 to 1902.

 Although he served in Parliament from 1880 (with a small interruption) and was a junior minister in two Governments, he was most influential outside Parliament – his ministerial posts were not connected to his lifelong advocacy of free education and land reform.
 He was appointed a Privy Counsellor in 1892.